-- Anatomy, physiology, pathology, kinesiology and nutrition courses provide students with a thorough overview of the human body and how it works. - Hands-on clinical experience in the University's public clinics and other community sites prepared the students for practice. - Assessment and treatment technique courses prepare students to tailor each massage session to meet the unique needs of their clients. - Communication, ethics, legal issues, practice management courses and personal learning strategies prepare students for professional practice.
+- Anatomy, physiology, pathology, kinesiology and nutrition courses provide students with a thorough overview of the human body and how it works. - Hands-on clinical experience in the University's public clinics and other community sites prepare the students for practice. - Assessment and treatment technique courses prepare students to tailor each massage session to meet the unique needs of their clients. - Communication, ethics, legal issues, practice management courses and personal learning strategies prepare students for professional practice.

-Two Convenient Program Options
+Three Convenient Program Options

-Students have the option of choosing either the certificate program or the Associate of Applied Science program.
-Graduates of both programs will be prepared for the National Certification Examination in Therapeutic Massage.
+Students have the option of choosing either Certificate in Relaxation Massage, Certificate in Therapeutic Massage or the Associate of Applied Science Program (AAS).
+Graduates of the Certificate in Therapeutic Massage and Associate of Applied Science programs will be prepared for the National Certification Examination in Therapeutic Massage.
 We prepare you with the skills necessary to be successful in a wide variety of settings including hospitals, medical clinics, rehabilitation facilities, wellness centers, health clubs, spas and private practice.

-Massage Therapy Certificate Program
+Massage Therapy Certificate in Relaxation Massage Program